 A central property of proxy control sentences is that they must involve illocutionary predicates with a modality of deontic possibility or permission.
 This essentially means that proxy control, at least in the languages we have tested, obtains with permisson-seeking and -granting predicates.
-In German and Italian, our primary object languages, occurs, to varying degrees, with embedding verbs like Italian chiedere 'ask', pregare 'ask', permettere 'permit', promettere 'promise', assicurare 'assure', richiedere 'ask, demand' or German bitten 'ask', erlauben, 'permit' (also understood illocutionarily), versprechen 'promise', and, more marginally, versichern 'assure'.
+In German and Italian, our primary object languages, occurs, to varying degrees, with embedding verbs like Italian chiedere 'ask', pregare 'ask', permettere 'permit'4, promettere 'promise', assicurare 'assure', richiedere 'ask, demand' or German bitten 'ask', erlauben, 'permit' (also understood illocutionarily), versprechen 'promise', and, more marginally, versichern 'assure'.

 Often, the semantics of permission is further enforced by the presence of an overt modal in the embedded controlled clause, e.g. German dürfen (cf. Ex.
 (6) for German) or Italian poter (both roughly meaning 'may').
 Our Italian and German consultants varied with respect to how important the addition of this overt modal was for the availability of proxy control.
 For the German/Italian author, the modal must be present in the control complement for partial or proxy control readings to obtain in Italian, but in German, this requirement is less strong.
 The conditions on the overtness of the modal in the controlled constituent thus clearly warrant further research.
-What is generally invariant is that, in all proxy control structures, there is a semantic interpretation of permission-seeking or -granting determined by an illocutionary act in the matrix clause.
-This requirement will factor prominently in our analysis of proxy control later in the paper.
+What is generally invariant is that, in all proxy control structures, there is a semantic interpretation of permission-seeking or -granting determined by an illocutionary act in (i).

-it was a problem.
+i. a.
+Proxy Scenario: The speaker turned in her homework after the official deadline.
+A classmate asks her if it was a problem.
 She replies that it was no problem because her brother Julian, who is at the same school a couple years above, had asked the teacher for permission to do so.

-b. ... perché Juliani aveva pregato la profj [di $EC{proxy(i)}$ poter-li consegnare il giorno dopo]. ... because Julian had asked the teacher C may.INF-3PL hand.in the day after

-&#x27;... because Juliani had asked the teacherj [for permission (for $me{proxy(i)}$ ) $EC{proxy(i)}$ to hand them in one day late].'
+b. ... perché Julian_i aveva pregato la prof_j [di $EC{proxy(i)}$ poter-li consegnare il giorno dopo]. ... because Julian had asked the teacher C may.INF-3PL hand.in the day after '... because Julian_i had asked the teacher_j [for permission (for $me{proxy(i)}$) $EC{proxy(i)}$ to hand them in the next day].'

-&lt;sup>3Strictly speaking, the proxy relationship is thus symmetric: the controller X is a proxy for the controllee Z in the matrix eventuality, just as Z is a proxy for X in the embedded eventuality.
+3Strictly speaking, the proxy relationship is thus symmetric: the controller X is a proxy for the controllee Z in the matrix eventuality, just as Z is a proxy for X in the embedded eventuality.
 For the sake of clarity going forward, we will retain the term "proxy" for the controllee alone: i.e. in cases of proxy control, the controllee Z is the proxy of the controller X.

-&lt;sup>4This is also understood illocutionarily, in terms of (someone) granting permission, and not in the more bare sense of circumstances making something possible, as in a sentence like: "The beautiful weather permitted us to take a nice walk".
+4This is also understood illocutionarily, in terms of (someone) granting permission, and not in the more bare sense of circumstances making something possible, as in a sentence like: "The beautiful weather permitted us to take a nice walk".